 Zenith Birla (India) Ltd Management Discussions.

-a) Industry Structure & developments:
+(b) Industry Structure & Developments:

-b) Opportunities & Threats:
+(c) Opportunities & Threats:

-c) Segment-wise or Product-wise Performance
+(d) Segment-wise or Product-wise Performance

 Since your Company operates only in one Segment, segment-wise or product-wise analysis of performance is not applicable.

-e) Risks and Concerns:
+(f) Risks and Concerns:

 Though Regulation 17 the SEBI (listing Obligations and Disclosure Requirements) Regulation, 2015 is not applicable your Company has duly adopted steps for framing, implementing and monitoring the risk management plan and accordingly of your Directors have put in place critical risk management framework across the Company for identification and evaluation of all potential risks.
 Your Company is continuously evolving and improving systems and measures to take care of all the risk exigencies involved in the business.
 All inherent risks are identified, measured, monitored and regularly reported to management.
 The management decides measures required to overcome these risks and ensure implementation of proper risk mitigation plans.
 The risk report and mitigation plans are presented to the Board of Directors periodically.

-f) Internal Control Systems and their adequacy:
+(g) Internal Control Systems and their adequacy:

 Your Company has an effective Internal Control System to prevent fraud and misuse of Companys resources and protect shareholders interest.
 Your Company has an independent Internal Audit Department to monitor and review and focus on the compliances of various business processes.
 The internal audit report along with audit findings and tracking of process improvements & compliances is presented for review to the Audit Committee of Board of Directors.

-g) Discussion on Financial Performance with respect to Operational Performance and state of Companys affairs:
+(h) Discussion on Financial Performance with respect to Operational Performance and state of Companys affairs:

-h) Human Resources development and Industrial Relations:
+(i) Human Resources Development and Industrial Relations:

 Your Company focuses on developing the most superior workforce so that the organization and individual employees can accomplish their work goals in service to the end users.
 To improve employee productivity, PMS (Performance Management System) was implemented across the organization.